mallory/e2ee/draft-e2ee.md

 -------------------------

 Trustworthy
 : A system is completely trustworthy if and only if it is completely resilient, reliable, accountable, and secure in a way that consistently meets users’ expectations.
-The opposite of trustworthy is untrustworthy.

 This definition is complete in its positive and negative aspects: what it is, e.g. "Worthy of confidence" and what it is not, e.g. in RFC 7258: "behavior that subverts the intent of communicating parties without the agreement of those parties" {{RFC7258}}.